 In addition to the stakeholders' perception of risk, it is important to explore how actors perceive their capacity to adapt to earthquakes.
-"The adaptive capacity of a human system represents the potential of the system to reduce its social vulnerability and thus minimize the risk associated with a given hazard" (Brooks 2003).
+"The adaptive capacity of a human system represents the potential of the system to reduce its social vulnerability and thus minimize the risk associated with a given hazard" (Brooks, 2003).
 In reference to earthquake risk, adaptive capacity can be defined as the ability of people to prepare for, cope with, and recover from an earthquake.
-Adaptive capacity affects vulnerability by reducing sensitivity (Engle 2011).
-Even if a hazard level is constant over time, adaptation will allow a system to reduce the risk associated with this hazard by reducing its social vulnerability (Brooks 2003).
-As explained by Morin (2008), exposure represents the situation whereby a potential hazard and the exposed elements are brought into relationship in a given environment; whereas sensitivity is seen as the susceptibility that an exposed element, community or organization will be affected by the manifestation of a hazard (Morin 2008:10).
+Adaptive capacity affects vulnerability by reducing sensitivity (Engle, 2011).
+Even if a hazard level is constant over time, adaptation will allow a system to reduce the risk associated with this hazard by reducing its social vulnerability (Brooks, 2003).
+As explained by Morin (2008), exposure represents the situation whereby a potential hazard and the exposed elements are brought into relationship in a given environment.
+Nonetheless, sensitivity is seen as the susceptibility that an exposed element, community or organization will be affected by the manifestation of a hazard (Morin, 2008, p.10).
 It is important to note that sensitivity can be seen as the equivalent of social vulnerability when it concerns a human system (Brooks, 2003).
-To reduce the human vulnerability to earthquakes, it is thus important to increase their adaptive capacity by reducing their susceptibility and their exposure if possible (Martins and Gasalla 2020).
+To reduce the human vulnerability to earthquakes, it is thus important to increase their adaptive capacity by reducing their susceptibility and their exposure if possible (Martins & Gasalla, 2020).

 Regarding earthquakes, it is impossible to act on the hazard related to the exposure.
 However, human actions may affect susceptibility.
-Reducing the susceptibility of houses by strengthening structures can be costly and is often beyond most individuals' or even the government's financial capacity in developing countries (Shapira, Aharonson-Daniel, and Bar-Dayan 2018).
-When financial resources are limited, enhancing the adaptive capacity in order to promote adaptative behavior may be a real way to reduce the people susceptibility (Thomas and Gagnon 2019).
-Less costly adaptation measures are already promising in reducing earthquake damage in the United States (Lindell, Arlikatti, and Prater 2009).
+Reducing the susceptibility of houses by strengthening structures can be costly and is often beyond most individuals' or even the government's financial capacity in developing countries (Shapira, Aharonson-Daniel, & Bar-Dayan, 2018).
+When financial resources are limited, enhancing the adaptive capacity in order to promote adaptative behavior may be a real way to reduce the peoples' susceptibility (Thomas & Gagnon, 2019).
+Less costly adaptation measures are already promising in reducing earthquake damage in the United States (Lindell, Arlikatti, & Prater, 2009).

 Stakeholders' perception of their adaptive capacity can play a crucial role in expecting actions to reduce their vulnerability to earthquakes.
-Perceived adaptive capacity is related to what actors think they can do, while motivation is related to what the actors want to do to cope with a situation (Grothmann and Patt 2005).
-These authors gave three subcomponents of perceived adaptive capacity: perceived adaptation efficacy, perceived self-efficacy, and perceived adaptation costs (Grothmann and Patt 2005).
-Other factors such as education (Lopez-Ramirez et al. 2019), motivation (Bandura 1982), drivers, barriers such as denial, fatalism, or delusional optimism (Joffe et al. 2013), and personal responsibility (Mulilis and Lippa 1990) seem important to consider in understanding stakeholders' perceptions of their coping skills.
+Perceived adaptive capacity is related to what actors think they can do, while motivation is related to what the actors want to do to cope with a situation (Grothmann & Patt, 2005).
+Three subcomponents of perceived adaptive capacity can be identified: perceived adaptation efficacy, perceived self-efficacy, and perceived adaptation costs (Grothmann & Patt, 2005).
+Other factors such as education (Lopez-Ramirez et al., 2019), motivation (Bandura, 1982), drivers, barriers such as denial, fatalism, or delusional optimism (Joffe et al., 2013), and personal responsibility (Mulilis & Lippa, 1990) seem important to consider in understanding stakeholders' perceptions of their coping skills.

 1.3.
-Research questions
+Research Questions

-The objective of this paper is to explore how stakeholders' perception of seismic risk and adaptive capacity can influence their own adaptive capacity and that of the local populations to earthquakes.
-The conceptual framework (figure 1) simulates two situations: 1) the initial situation shows the situation of a population with high vulnerability to earthquakes, as the product of its exposure, its susceptibility, and its adaptive capacity; (2) the expected situation simulates a reduced vulnerability, as the product of a constant exposure, and reduced susceptibility through increased adaptive capacity.
+The objective of this paper focuses on exploring how stakeholders' perception of seismic risk and adaptive capacity can influence their own adaptive capacity and that of the local populations towards earthquakes.
+The conceptual framework (Figure 1) simulates two situations: 1) The initial situation shows a population with high vulnerability to earthquakes, as the product of its exposure, its susceptibility, and its adaptive capacity; (2) The expected situation simulates a reduced vulnerability, as the product of a constant exposure, and reduced susceptibility through increased adaptive capacity.

 Three research questions have been identified.
-The first question (Q1) aims to target the stakeholders seismic risk perception, the second question (Q2) addresses the stakeholder's adaptive capacity perception, and the third question (Q3) focuses to explore the ways and means that the seismic risk and adaptive capacity by stakeholders may influence people adaptive capacity to earthquake.
+The first question (Q1) aims to target the stakeholders seismic risk perception, the second question (Q2) addresses stakeholders' adaptive capacity perception, and the third question (Q3) focuses on exploring the ways and means that the seismic risk and adaptive capacity by stakeholders may influence people adaptive capacity to earthquake.